awsdocs/amazon-ec2-user-guide/doc_source/instance-console.md

 1. Choose **Get instance screenshot**\.

-Right\-click on the image to download and save it\.
+Right\-click the image to download and save it\.

 **To capture a screenshot using the command line**